erimatnor/PhonePledge/README.md

 There are two logos displayed in the application.
 One large logo in the lower left corner (logo.png) and one small that is displayed in the pledge ticker (ticker.png).
-To change these, put a logo.png and a ticker.png in phonepledge.jar directory.
+To change these, put a logo.png and a ticker.png in the directory where you have put phonepledge.jar.
 The corner logo should preferably have the same background as the pledge window's (white by default) and the ticker logo should have the same color as the ticker field (RGB values 0,0,80 by default).
 However, colors can be user defined as described above.